Home

 It worked fine for a few miles until I took it up to 4,000 rpm whilst overtaking a Mercedes Benz.
 The engine went with a loud bang and a huge cloud of black smoke out of the exhaust.
 I pulled over and the M-Benz went past laughing!!

 I was extremely embarrassed and had to get a tow home dreading what I might find after such a loud explosion.
+Of course, the bracket had moved causing a misfire followed by a huge backfire in the exhaust system.

 The Crane package comes with a one-piece bracket (for other applications) that is more solid and matches the original pick-up’s mounting holes.
 If I remember correctly, to use it means the optical pick-up needs mounting the other way up.
 The trouble was that this positioned the pick-up too low and to one side slightly.